ChrizziDerKek/SvenBomwollen-Reversal/README.md

 ## levelpacks
 All available level packages for the game.
 They get loaded automatically when dropped into the game directory and have some sort of version validation (Sven XXX can't load a Sven Zwø pack, etc.).

+## patcher
+DLL file for patching packfile signature checks.
+This has to be loaded very early, so injecting the dll won't work.
+Instead, use CFF Explorer to add an import to the exported Dummy function.

 ## strings
 String dumps of the game exe and engine dlls that can be useful.